 Founded in 2008 by the provincial government of Saskatchewan, the program is designed to be an income replacement program for people living with significant and enduring disabilities.

 The SAID provides eligible individuals with income support as well as other supplementary benefits to help better their quality of life.

 Initially, the SAID program was available only to individuals in residential care facilities.
 However, in 2012, the program was extended and made available to individuals living outside home care facilities.

-If you are eligible to receive the SAID benefit payment, you will be asked to choose a payment method.
+You will be asked to choose a payment method if you are eligible to receive the SAID benefit payment.
 If you choose to receive your payments by direct deposit, your payments will be deposited into your account on the last business day of the previous month.
 However, should you choose to receive your payments by mail, your cheque will be mailed to you at an earlier date so that your payment arrives before or on the due date.

 |Benefit Month||SAID Cheque Mailing Dates||SAID Direct Deposit Payment Dates|

 |January||December 22, 2022||December 28, 2022|